 Emerging Leader 2018 - 2019

-She was previously employed as the Central Gippsland Client Services Support Worker at the Victorian Aboriginal Legal Service.
+Before returning to Queensland Naomi was employed as the Central Gippsland Client Services Support Worker at the Victorian Aboriginal Legal Service.
 She is currently an Indigenous Mentor for the Waalitj Foundation and President of the Committee of Management for Woor-Dungin.

 With nearly 15 years working in community Naomi has many achievements such as:

 - Creating 6 different Aboriginal and Torres Strait Islander female dance groups in the Latrobe Valley and currently the Manager and Director of Dreamtime Dance Troupe.